Nicaraguan Fitness Model Dolly Castro Sizzles In Hot Pants & Matching Bra

 Others can inspire you, but ultimately the only thing that empowers you is what lies within you, and learning how to better utilize what you’ve been given. ????????
 Outfit @1stphorm Spring 2020 Collection SOLSTICE SPORTS BRA // ASPIRE SHORT Check the whole collection at 1stphorm.com

 The model styled her brunette locks with a middle part, and her flowing mane spilled behind her back and shoulders.
-Her look still called for her typical application of glam, which helped to bring out all of her bombshell features and it seemed to include eyeliner, mascara, blush, highlighter, and matte lipstick.
+Her look still called for her typical application of glam, which helped to bring out all of her bombshell features.
+It seemed to include eyeliner, mascara, blush, highlighter, and matte lipstick.

-In addition to crediting 1st Phorm for her outfit, Dolly also shared an inspirational quote with fans in her caption, and so far, the upload has earned a ton of love from fans.
-In addition to over 19,000 double-taps, it’s accrued over 240 compliments.
+In addition to crediting 1st Phorm for her outfit, Dolly also shared an inspirational quote with fans in her caption, and so far, the upload has earned a ton of love from followers.
+In addition to over 19,000 double-taps, it’s accrued more than 240 compliments.

 “Looking gorgeous queen,” one follower gushed with a heart and crown emoji.